Intervention/docs/image/v4/modifying-images/custom-extensions.md

 ### Implement Custom Analyzers

 Intervention Image provides the `Intervention\Image\Interfaces\AnalyzerInterface`, which all analyzers need to implement.
-With your own analyzer, you can use the `Intervention\Image\Image::analyze()` method to retrieve data.
+Once you've created a custom analyzer, you can use the `Intervention\Image\Image::analyze()` method to retrieve data.

 The following very simple example shows a custom analyzer class that determines the total pixel count of an image.